MyGet/MyGetDocs/Docs.Site/Docs/Reference/FAQ.markdown

 Here's an overview:

-* The package is too large according to your subscription quota.
-Please verify before asking support as you can often simply resolve it by upgrading your subscription plan or adjusting retention policies on your feed to free up some space.
+* The package is too large according to your subscription quota. **Please verify before asking support** as you can often simply resolve it by upgrading your subscription plan or adjusting retention policies on your feed to free up some space. [**Check this "Storage Quota Exceeded" KB article** for more details](https://myget.freshdesk.com/support/solutions/articles/19000054560-storage-quota-exceeded).
 * The total size of the packages that are pending upload (through the web UI) is too large.
 * The package is simply too large (as in Gb's of size) and our servers reject it.